 Of course, not all religious consumers will prefer the cheap promises of the prosperity gospel.
 For many religions, product quality is defined primarily by community, a sense of meaning, and in some cases the promise of an afterlife.

 A good business should be constantly updating its product to fix bugs and to respond to changes in consumer preference or government regulation.
 Some religions do the same thing, via the process of continuous revelation from their deity.
-Perhaps no church exemplifies this better than the Church of Latter Day Saints.
+Perhaps no church exemplifies this better than the Church of Jesus Christ of Latter-day Saints.

 For most of the history of the Mormon Church, individuals of African descent were prohibited from serving as priests.
 By the 1960s, as civil rights protests against the church received media attention, the policy became increasingly untenable.
 On June 1, 1978, Mormon leaders reported that God had instructed them to update the policy and allow black priests.
 This event was known as the 1978 Revelation on the Priesthood.

 In the late 19th Century, when the Mormon Church was under intense pressure from the US Government regarding polygamy, the Church president claimed to receive a revelation from Jesus Christ asking him to prohibit it.
 This revelation, known as the 1890 Revelation, overturned the previous 1843 Revelation which allowed polygamy.

 While frequent updates usually make sense in business, they don’t always make sense in religion.
 Most religions have a fairly static doctrine, as the prospect of future updates undermines the authority of current doctrine.

 Instead of focusing only on immediate profitability, many businesses invest in user growth.
 As mentioned earlier, many religions are willing to cross-subsidize participation from new members, especially young members, with older members bearing most of the costs.

 Christianity’s concept of a heaven and hell encouraged its members to convert their friends and family.
 In some ways, this is reminiscent of viral marketing.